bevyengine/bevy-website/content/learn/book/ecs/exclusive-world-access/_index.md

 3. Immediately after the end of a stage, after commands are applied, using `my_exclusive_system().exclusive_system().at_end()`.

 `at_start` is the default behavior of exclusive systems and can be omitted.
-Like other systems, exclusive systems obey `.before` and `.after` ordering constraints, but only with respect to other exclusive systems running at the same time in the same stage.
+Like other systems, exclusive systems obey standard ordering constraints, but only with respect to other exclusive systems running at the same time in the same stage.

 Here's an example of where you might want the far-reaching power of exclusive systems: